huntergps/handbook-docs/Fuse/04 - Layout.md

 <Grid Rows="10,10,50"/>
 ```

-Example of a Grid with 3 rows where the first two each occupy 20% of the available space, and the last one occypies 60%:
+Example of a Grid with 3 rows where the first two each occupy 20% of the available space, and the last one occupies 60%:
 ```
 <Grid Rows="1*,1*,3*"/>
 ```